 Finally, precarity at work is also associated with the loss of identity, a known psychological risk factor.
-Job loss has long been known to lead to problems associated with the loss of a 'work identity' with outcomes including low self-esteem and a disrupted sense of self (Allen et al., 2021; Sverke et al, 2002).
-For content creators, this identity loss is more tangible and potentially more devastating, firstly because the work they do is in large part about the deliberate and creative construction of a digital identity (Alacovska and Karreman, 2022), and secondly because de-platforming literally strips them of that carefully crafted identity.
-This means that identity loss is a particularly significant emotional wellbeing factor for content creators, as their posts as their creative selves will typically be more elaborate and require more investment than those of everyday social media users whose construction, conflict and occasionally destruction of digital identities can also be a cause of psychological distress (e.g., Beech et al., 2016; Lingel et al., 2014; Pitcan et al., 2017).
+Job loss has long been found to lead to problems associated with the loss of a "work identity" with outcomes including low selfesteem and a disrupted sense of self (Allan et al., 2021; Sverke et al., 2002).
+For content creators, this identity loss is more tangible and potentially more devastating, first because the work they do is in large part about the deliberate and creative construction of digital identity (Alacovska & Kärreman, 2022), and second because de-platforming literally strips them of that carefully crafted identity.
+This means that identity loss is a particularly significant emotional wellbeing factor for content creators, as their posts as their creative selves will typically be more elaborate and require more investment than those of everyday social media users whose construction, conflict, and occasionally destruction of digital identities can also be a cause of psychological distress (e.g., (Beech et al., 2016; Lingel et al., 2014; Pitcan et al., 2018).

 In summary, then, content creators work within a gig economy that is already precarious and reliant upon visibility.
-Those working with sex or nudity are more vulnerable to de-platforming, which has the potential for serious consequences on finance and on wellbeing.
+Those working with sex or nudity are more vulnerable to de-platforming, which has the potential for serious consequences on finance and on well-being.
 Given the potentially devastating impact of de-platforming on such content creators, this study responded to the following research questions:

-RQ1: How do social media account and/or content removal affect users' income and reputation?
+RQ1.
+How do social media account and/or content removal affect users' income and reputation?

-RQ2: How do social media account and/or content removal affect users' wellbeing?
+RQ2.
+How do social media account and/or content removal affect users' well-being?